 (5) Such cancellation shall not affect the liability, if any, of a local government or approved body to the Board.

-[Section 4 amended by No. 14 of 1996 s.
+[Section 4 amended: No. 14 of 1996 s.
 4.]

 5. The Board

 (1) For the purposes of this Act, there shall be constituted a board having the name of The Library Board of Western Australia.